-The Court of Appeal (Criminal Division) has finally provided some much needed clarification on the law regarding driving whilst using mobile phones and handheld device.
+The Court of Appeal (Criminal Division) has finally provided some much-needed clarification on the law regarding driving whilst using mobile phones and handheld devices.

 At that time, mobile phones could perform only a handful of the functions now possible.
 As such, the legislation was drafted to include the following interactive communication functions:

-- sending or receiving still or moving images; and
+- sending or receiving still or moving images

 For example, there was no reference to using a mobile phone to play music, take pictures, or make recordings.
 This then left the courts to interpret the legislation on their own – with very inconsistent results.

-Many magistrates’ courts concluded that the purpose of the legislation was to prevent the phone being used for any purpose while driving.
-This meant that little regard was had to the function actually being performed by phone whilst it was held by the driver.
+Many magistrates’ courts concluded that the purpose of the legislation was to prevent the phone from being used for any purpose while driving.
+This meant that little regard was had to the function actually being performed by phone whilst the driver held it.

 It also made it very difficult for legal professionals to advise clients on the prospects of success if they wanted to put forward a defence of not using a phone for an interactive communication function.

 The case of DPP v Barreto 2019, makes it clear that ‘interactive communication function ‘requires the transmission of data between the phone and another person or device.
 Therefore, taking a photograph or video on your mobile phone while driving does not fall within the ambit of this legislation.
 Of course, if you send a photograph then you will be transmitting data.